Skip to main content

 After waking up on a cold winter morning, nothing gets the day started on the right foot like a hot shower.
 But that shower may have to be delayed if low temperatures mean no water comes out of the faucet due to frozen pipes.

-Gina Peek, interim associate dean of Extension, Engagement and Continuing Education at Oklahoma State University, said the best thing a homeowner can do is be proactive and take steps to prevent pipes from freezing well before the problem occurs.
+Gina Peek, assistant director, Oklahoma State University Extension/Family Consumer Science program leader and associate dean for Extension and Engagement in the College of Education and Human Sciences, said the best thing a homeowner can do is be proactive and take steps to prevent pipes from freezing well before the problem occurs.

 “A broken pipe can be costly to repair, not including the water damage your home may suffer,” Peek said.
 “Keep in mind water expands when it freezes, which results in a lot of pressure on your water pipes, whether they are metal or plastic.”